klozn/10-javascript/00-essentials/10-git/26-git-advanced-merging/codelab04/README.md

 # Codelab: none conflicting rebase

 A rebase is a different kind of merge, keeping a more linear git commit history.
-This is an optional codelab which was not covered in the presentation (but mentioned in the additional topics later on).
+This is an optional codelab which was not covered in the presentation, but mentioned in the additional topics later on.

 As with codelab 02, we start from the same situation where file.txt was modified on 2 branches (non-conflicting).
 This time, we will use a different merge strategy, called a *rebase*.